Hihaheho/Desk/docs/language/specification.md

 # Desk Programming Language Specification

 This is an official formal specification of Desk programming language (aka.
 Desk-lang).
-It's intended for academic use and not for easy-understanding guidance.
+It's intended for implementation or academic use and not for easy-understanding guidance.

 ## Tokens